-Why Use Picture Books for Celebrating Black History?
+Why Read Picture Books for Black History Month?

-Books with black characters like the ones below need to be accessible to students all year round.
-Black History Month, observed in America during February and in the UK in October, offers the opportunity to celebrate the history, art and culture of people often under-represented in literacy and media.
+Black History Month, observed in America during February and October in the UK, offers the opportunity to celebrate the history, art and culture of people often under-represented in literacy and media.

-You will find Black History Month activities below the picture books, which provide ways to teach and discuss racism, slavery, and prejudice in the classroom.
+You will find some activities for Black History Month activities below the picture books, which provide ways to teach and discuss racism, slavery, and prejudice.

-Would you like some free graphic organisers that take a look at Martin Luther King Jr.?
+Would you like some free graphic organisers that focus on Martin Luther King Jr.?

 Picture Books for Black History Month